Software-Reengineering/RePatch/docker/HOW-TO.md

 # Setting Up the RePatch MySQL Database Using phpMyAdmin
 *(For Windows, macOS, and Linux — assuming phpMyAdmin is already running)*

-This guide explains how to create the `RePatch` database and import the provided MySQL dump file using **phpMyAdmin** - already running within your docker enviorment
+This guide explains how to create the `RePatch` database and import the provided MySQL dump file using **phpMyAdmin** - already running within your docker enviornment

 ---
 ## 1. Access phpMyAdmin